How to Incorporate a Business

 1. Know the Law

 The first thing you should do is to familiarize yourself with the local business licensing and zoning regulations.
 Ensure that you’re adhering to all the stipulated laws.
-In most industries, you don’t need to have permits or licenses to carry out business activities.
+In most industries, you don’t need permits or licenses to carry out business activities.

 2. Pick a Business Name

 The next step entails choosing a unique name for your business.
-Remember you cannot share a name with another corporation, especially one that is in your state.
-Doing so would mislead customers, not to mention, lead to trademark infringement.
+Remember, you cannot share a name with another corporation, especially one that is in your state.
+Doing so would mislead customers, not to mention lead to trademark infringement.
 In the latter case, your business might get sued.